Most insects lay eggs, but how this is done, along with the size, shape, and number of eggs laid by different species, is very different.

-Unlike honey bees, ants, while normally quite regimented lay their eggs in clumps inside the nest, before carrying them to different parts where they are more likely to develop.
+Unlike honey bees, ants, while usually quite regimented, lay their eggs in clumps inside the nest before carrying them to different parts where they are more likely to develop.

 Some insects lay eggs by boring through wood, cutting a series of notches into which they lay eggs.
 Damselflies will lay their eggs inside the stems of aquatic plants, using slits they cut through with ovipositors.

-There are also parasitic insects which lay their eggs on the eggs, with some flies laying their eggs on mammals such as horses and cattle.
-Lice will also stick their eggs to hair or feathers of mammals and birds.
+Parasitic insects lay their eggs on the eggs, with some flies laying their eggs on mammals such as horses and cattle.
+Lice will also stick their eggs to the hair or feathers of mammals and birds.

-If the plant they feed on is abundant, then the insects will drop their eggs at random, but if the plant is harder to find, they will be more careful when they lay their eggs.
+If the plant they feed on is abundant, the insects will drop their eggs randomly, but if the plant is harder to find, they will be more careful when laying their eggs.

-Some insects will only lay their eggs on one plant, but others will drop their eggs on various plants.
-This choice of plants seems to be from an inherited instinct rather than from memory when they were larvae.
+Some insects only lay their eggs on one plant, but others will drop them on various plants.
+This choice of plants seems to be from an inherited instinct rather than a memory of when they were larvae.

 Some insects also lay their eggs underwater.
 While some underwater eggs hatch out after a couple of minutes of being laid, others need a way to breathe.

-Some insect eggs have an air layer built into the egg to allow them to breathe, while others have a small tube built into the egg which reaches the surface.
-The jelly that you may see on frogspawn protects the egg from drying out if exposed to the air.
+Some insect eggs have an air layer built into the egg to breathe, while others have a small tube built into the egg which reaches the surface.
+The jelly you may see on frogspawn protects the egg from drying out if exposed to the air.

 The holly blue butterfly lays two generations of offspring.
-The spring butterflies, after emerging from pupae, lay their eggs on the holly bush.
+After emerging from pupae, the spring butterflies lay their eggs on the holly bush.
 The second generation of butterflies from late summer lay their eggs on a different plant, ivy.
 The larva then feeds on the ivy.
 This happens year after year.

 Development of the egg

-The cells divide into different types of tissues, either forming body tissues or a membrane to surround the embryo and yolk.
+The cells divide into different tissues, either forming body tissues or a membrane surrounding the embryo and yolk.
 The yolk provides the nutrients and water to the embryonic cells, while waste diffuses out through the shell.

 The cells that form the body tissues are known as the germ band.
 The band is a flat sheet that then folds on itself.
 The outer layer becomes the exoskeleton, nervous system, outer digestive tract, and brain, while the layer inside forms the muscles, sex organs, and circulatory system.
-A third, innermost layer forms the rest of the digestive tract.
+A third innermost layer comprises the rest of the digestive tract.

 Hatching of the insect egg

-Larva can either be extremely active before hatching, or show little activity.
-Some eggs can be seen actually moving around as the larva tries to escape.
+The larva can either be highly active before hatching or show little activity.
+Some eggs can be seen moving around as the larva tries to escape.

-Larva can emerge from their egg in a number of ways.
+The larva can emerge from their egg in several ways.
 They can chew a hole through the egg,

-Some species will then feed on other eggs, even of their own kind that they can find, although in these species, the female usually only lays one egg in the same place.
+Some species will then feed on other eggs, even of their kind, that they can find, although in these species, the female usually only lays one egg in the same place.